RayanMohammed/de-pipeline/README.md

 **The dashboard is built around a visit, not a data table.** Early versions just listed rows.
 The current one asks: who is this patient, have we seen them before, what's their trend over time, what happened at this visit — the actual sequence of a clinical encounter.
 That's a sidebar-navigated, lookup-then-chart flow using `st.session_state` to carry the active patient across Streamlit's rerun-on-every-interaction execution model, with vitals pivoted into wide format for trend charts.
 It's a small thing, but it's the difference between "a script that shows data" and "a tool someone could plausibly open during their workday."

+**A shared query is a shared contract.** `UPSERT_QUERY` in `shared/queries.py` is called from two places: the batch worker and the API's `/api/patients/ingest` endpoint.
+Adding an 11th column (`ingestion_run_id`) for the scheduled pipeline meant updating the batch worker's call site -- and it was easy to stop there, since that's the one actually being changed for the new feature.
+The API endpoint's `record_tuple` was still building 10 values, and CI caught it immediately: every request through that endpoint started failing with `asyncpg.exceptions._base.InterfaceError: the server expects 11 arguments for this query, 10 were passed`, because `test_ingest_valid_bundle` actually exercises that endpoint on every push.
+The fix was one line (pass `None`, since single-bundle API ingestion isn't a tagged scheduled run), but the lesson isn't about this one query -- it's that a query shared across call sites is a contract those call sites all depend on, and changing it means checking every place that calls it, not just the one you're actively working on.

 ## The connection-pooling investigation

 This is the part of the project I'd actually walk an interviewer through, because it has a real hypothesis, a controlled experiment, a wrong first read of the data, and a corrected conclusion.